benslern/CSE701_Final_Project/README.md

 **Brief:** Default Constructor.
 Construct a new bigint object with value 0.

 The default constructor takes no arguments and creates a new bigint object with a value of 0.
 As this constructor takes no arguments, there are no edge cases or inputs of interest.

+The vector number contains only the uint8_t value 0.
+Therefore, the class invariant for the number variable is upheld.
+The isNeg variable is set to false.
+Therefore, the class invariant for the isNeg variable is also upheld.

 ### The int64_t Constructor